KoslickiLab/dnds-using-fmh/src/kaks_calc_tool/README.md

 rm sequence_temp

+#in order to create homolog file for ParaAT use this command.
+It will create a tab delimited file.
+The homologs.txt is a list of sequence names and every - is a sequence
+paste - - - - - - - - - < homologs.txt > homologs_edit.txt

 # create axt file from a fasta file where the first sequence is the reference
 awk '$0 ~ ">" {c=substr($0,2,length($0))} NR == 2 {ref=$0} NR % 2 == 0 {print c"\n"ref"\n"$0"\n"}' sequences.fna > kaks_sequences.axt